-San Bernardino County Transportation Authority Policy 11000 Adopted by the Board of Directors January 3, 1997 Revised 10/06/21 Procurement and Special Risk Assessment Policy Revision No. 25
+San Bernardino County Transportation Authority Policy 11000 Adopted by the Board of Directors January 3, 1997 Revised 4/2/25 Contracting and Procure ment Policy Revision No. 27

 Important Notice: A hardcopy of this document may not be the document currently in effect.
 The current version is always the version on the SBCTA Intranet.